 Go to Google in your browser and Google the term "Best UX Practices" and you can see infinite number of search results will pop up on screen in a matter of milliseconds majority of which are focused on tactical activities like: UI Design trends How to design UI?
 And variety of tools and software These all results are very valuable and can give some very impressive insight to the topic but they are only a small part of what it actually takes to deliver an impressive UX.
 A great UX helps the user to do things very quickly in a fluid manner and it looks good and certainly does not cause any eye strain on the eyes of the user.
 A great UX is not what you design but is how you approach the design form user's perspective.

-Another problem is with UI elements available online, designers are applying them in flat design and sometimes this makes it hard for user to understand that a particular area/element can be tapped or swiped to make additional things happen.
+Another problem is with UI elements available online, designers are applying them in flat design and sometimes this makes it hard for users to understand that a particular area/element can be tapped or swiped to make additional things happen.

 Why people and designers have become so accustomed to this approach?
-Well there are some justifiable explanations, may be!
+Well, there are some justifiable explanations, maybe!

-Other departments are making the UX decisions A person sitting in upper/other departments are making decisions for the designers like, the site should look like Amazon’s or whatever they feel is currently popular and is receiving heavy web traffic.
+Other departments are making the UX decisions A person sitting in upper/other departments is making decisions for the designers like, the site should look like Amazon’s or whatever they feel is currently popular and is receiving heavy web traffic.
 The point is, they are not suggesting they are instead mandating the design solution all by themselves.